-Name Age Position Horacio D. Rozanski 54 President and Chief Executive Officer Lloyd W. Howell, Jr. 56 Executive Vice President and Chief Financial Officer Kristine Martin Anderson 53 Executive Vice President Karen M. Dahut 58 Executive Vice President Judith Dotson 58 Executive Vice President Nancy J. Laben 60 Executive Vice President and Chief Legal Officer Susan L. Penfield 60 Executive Vice President and Chief Technology Officer Elizabeth M. Thompson 67 Executive Vice President and Chief People Officer Scott M. Murphy 42 Vice President, Chief Accounting Officer and Controller
+Name Age Position Horacio D. Rozanski 55 President and Chief Executive Officer Matthew A. Calderone 51 Executive Vice President and Chief Financial Officer Kristine Martin Anderson 54 Executive Vice President and Chief Operating Officer Richard Crowe 55 Executive Vice President Judith Dotson 59 Executive Vice President Thomas Pfeifer 63 Executive Vice President Nancy J. Laben 61 Executive Vice President and Chief Legal Officer Susan L. Penfield 61 Executive Vice President and Chief Technology Officer Elizabeth M. Thompson 68 Executive Vice President and Chief People Officer Scott M. Murphy 43 Vice President, Chief Accounting Officer and Controller

 Horacio D. Rozanski is our President and Chief Executive Officer.
 A respected authority and leader in the consulting industry, Mr. Rozanski has expertise in business strategy, technology and operations, talent and diversity, and the future of consulting.
-He joined Booz Allen in 1992 as a consultant to commercial clients, was elected vice president in 1999, and served as our Chief Personnel Officer, Chief Strategy and Talent Officer, Chief Operating Officer, and President before becoming Chief Executive Officer in 2015.
+He joined Booz Allen in 1992 as a consultant to commercial clients, was elected Vice President in 1999, and served as our Chief Personnel Officer, Chief Strategy and Talent Officer, Chief Operating Officer, and President before becoming Chief Executive Officer in 2015.
 He also is a member of our board of directors.
-Mr. Rozanski currently serves as Chair of the board of directors for Children's National Medical Center and is a member of the board of directors at Marriott International, Inc. (NASDAQ: MAR) and CARE.
-He is also a member of the Business Roundtable and the United States Holocaust Memorial Museum's Committee on Conscience, and Vice Chair of the Kennedy Center Corporate Fund Board.
+Mr. Rozanski currently serves as Chairman of the board of directors for Children's National Hospital and is a member of the board of directors at Marriott International, Inc. (NASDAQ: MAR), CARE USA, and the Economic Club of Washington, D.C.
+He is also a member of the Business Roundtable, the United States Holocaust Memorial Museum's Committee on Conscience, Defense Advisory Committee on Diversity and Inclusion, and Vice Chair of the Kennedy Center Corporate Fund Board.